AlphKrist/AlphKrist/README.md

 ### 🚀 Aspiring Cloud Engineer | Full-Stack Developer | Tech Enthusiast

 Welcome to my GitHub!
-I'm a passionate **Information Technology** student with experience in **full-stack mobile development, game development, and cloud technologies**.
+I'm a passionate **Information Technology** student with experience in **full-stack mobile development, game development, and strong interest in cloud technologies**.
 I'm always eager to learn new skills, build innovative solutions, and contribute to impactful projects.

 ---